0%

 The window is an essential component of any structure.
 It provides sufficient insulation against heat and cold.

-There are different types of windows available based on framing material, location, design, operational movement of shutter, position, casement size and shape, casement material, manner of fixing, aesthetic purpose, etc.
+There are different types of windows available based on framing material, location, design, shutter operating mechanism, position, casement size and shape, casement material, manner of fixing, aesthetic purpose, etc.

 Also Read: Types of Glasses for Construction You Need To Know In 2023